VermeilChan/MetalSlugFontReborn/README.md

 ## Preview Fonts

-See examples of the images generated [here](Documentation/EXAMPLE.md).
+See examples of the [images generated](Documentation/EXAMPLE.md).

 ## MetalSlugFontReborn Guide

-To install and use MetalSlugFontReborn, refer to the documentation in [here](Documentation/SELECT.md)
+To install and use MetalSlugFontReborn, refer to the [documentation](Documentation/SELECT.md).

 ## How to Contribute